Raghavendra Rau

 Professional experience

-Professor Rau was Principal at Barclays Global Investors, then the largest asset manager in the world, in San Francisco from 2008-2009.
-He is an Associate Editor of the Journal of Corporate Finance, the Journal of Banking and Finance, Financial Review, the Quarterly Journal of Finance, among others.
+Professor Rau serves on the editorial boards of the Journal of Corporate Finance, and the Journal of Banking and Finance, among others.
 His research has frequently been covered by the popular press including the New York Times, the Financial Times, the Wall Street Journal, and the Economist, among others.
-Professor Rau was Vice-President of the Financial Management Association in 2023.
-In 2014 he was President of the European Finance Association in 2014, as well as Vice-President in 2013.
+Professor Rau was Vice-President of the Financial Management Association in 2023 and currently serves as President-Elect of the association.
+In 2014, he served as President of the European Finance Association, as well as Vice-President in 2013.
+He held the Ambank Chair in Financial Services at the Universiti Malaya in 2023/24 and was awarded a Honorary Professorship at the University of Jordan in 2024.
+He was also Principal at Barclays Global Investors, then the largest asset manager in the world, in San Francisco from 2008-2009.
+He has won the Ig Nobel prize in Management in 2015, a prize given for research that makes you laugh and then think about it, one of the only 2 Cambridge professors to have done so.
 He is a member of the Cambridge Corporate Governance Network (CCGN).

 Previous appointments

-Professor Rau has taught at a number of universities around the world, including the Institut d’Etudes Politiques de Paris (Sciences PO), Université Paris-Dauphine, Purdue University, the University of California at Los Angeles and most recently, the University of California at Berkeley.
+Professor Rau has taught at a number of universities around the world, including the Institut d’Etudes Politiques de Paris (Sciences PO), Université Paris-Dauphine, Indian School of Business, Purdue University, the University of California at Los Angeles the University of California at Berkeley and most recently, Duke University.

 Publications